Do you know what your visitors secretly think of your site, products, and services? Create a survey to find out!

-Choose a list, then select the form fields you want to match with MailChimp.
+Choose a list, then select the form fields you want to match with Constant Contact.
 Save.

-Click Embed to pop up the code you’ll need to add the survey to OptinMonster to create your WordPress survey.
+Click Embed to bring up the code you’ll need to add the survey to OptinMonster and create your WordPress survey popup.
 Keep it handy.

-Now, let’s go to OptinMonster to continue setting up your WordPress survey popup.
+Now, let’s go back into OptinMonster to continue setting up your WordPress survey popup.
 Here’s how you do it.